getdyspatch/dyspatch-javascript/docs/DraftsApi.md

 Get Draft by ID

 Gets a draft object with the matching ID.
-The \&quot;compiled\&quot; field will contain the unlocalized default template object.
+The \"compiled\" field will contain the unlocalized default template object.

 ### Example
 ```javascript